-- Panel Session (Lewis Dijkstra, European Commission, Belgium)
+- Policy Panel Session (Lewis Dijkstra, DG Regional and Urban Policy, European Commission, Belgium)

-- Panel Session (Elisa Roller, Directorate General Maritime and Fisheries Affairs, European Commission, Belgium)
+- Policy Panel Session (Elisa Roller, DG Maritime and Fisheries Affairs, European Commission, Belgium)

-- Panel Session (Laura Polverari, European Policies Research Centre, UK)
+- Policy Panel Session (Laura Polverari, European Policies Research Centre, University of Strathclyde, UK)

 Opening Plenary Session: Alessandra Faggian, Gran Sasso Science Institute, Italy

 Refugee Migration in Europe – National and Regional Strategies